basho/basho_docs/source/languages/en/riak/dev/using/keyfilters.md

 riakc_pb_socket:mapred(Pid, {<<"invoices">>, [[<<"ends_with">>,<<"0603">>]]}, Query).
 ```

 ## Key Filter Functions

-Riak Key Filter provides two kinds of function manipulators: transform and predicate.
+The Riak Key Filter feature provides two kinds of function manipulators: **transform** and **predicate**.

 Transform key-filter functions manipulate the key so that it can be turned into a format suitable for testing by the [[predicate functions|Key Filters Reference#Predicate-functions]].
 Each function description is followed by a sample usage in JSON notation.

 Predicate key-filter functions perform a test on their inputs and return true or false.
 As such, they should be specified last in a sequence of key-filters and are often preceded by [[transform functions|Key Filters Reference#Transform-functions]].

 A full list of keyfilter functions can be found in the [[Key Filters Reference]].

 ## Example Query Solutions

-Find all invoices for a given customer
+Find all invoices for a given customer:

 ```json
 {